Open Source DOM Component

 This component takes its name from its original use case: describing the inspiration behind the logos used in the desktop apps of Read Write Tools.

-The rwt-kanji web component works in any browser that supports modern W3C standards.
+The rwt-kanji DOM component works in any browser that supports modern W3C standards.
 Templates are written using BLUEPHRASE notation, which can be compiled into HTML using the free Read Write View desktop app.
 It has no other prerequisites.
 Distribution and installation are done with either NPM or via Github.

-Installation using NPM
+Download using NPM

-If you are familiar with Node.js and the
+OPTION 1: Familiar with Node.js and the

 npm install rwt-kanji